Are China’s Robocars Spying on Americans?

 Far more robocars are already being tested in China than in the United States.
 By 2030, according to the China Society of Automotive Engineers, 20 percent of new cars sold in China will be driverless.
 Another 70 percent will use advanced assisted driving technology.
 That leaves just 10 percent of new cars in China in 2030 that are solely human-driven.

 Four members of the U.S. House of Representatives who have taken notice are Reps.
 Tim Walberg (R-Mich.), Debbie Dingell (D-Mich.), Bob Latta (R-Ohio), and Marc Veasy (D-Texas).
-On July 18, 2023, they issued a press release and letter to Department of Transportation Secretary Pete Buttigieg and Department of Commerce Secretary Gina Raimondo, flagging the risks of giving China’s robocars a blank check.
+On July 18, 2023, they issued a statement and letter to Department of Transportation Secretary Pete Buttigieg and Department of Commerce Secretary Gina Raimondo, flagging the risks of giving China’s robocars a blank check.

 “China is already filling the void to set global standards, establish supply chains, and deploy the technology on its own,” the representatives wrote.
-They continued, “The massive amount of data being collected by these cars could give the CCP an unprecedented vantage point into the United States.
+“The massive amount of data being collected by these cars could give the CCP an unprecedented vantage point into the United States.
 Beijing has already pioneered the use of big-data analytics to identify dissidents at home, and we are concerned that those tactics could be deployed here and abroad.”

 In May, Ms. Raimondo at least said that regulations could be imposed as soon as this fall on networked cars in the United States that send data to China.
 But this is too little, too late.
 The CCP is giving us a run for our money like no other adversary in history.